In the guide

 This guidance is for England, Scotland and Wales

 Bread may be baked to an average weight, which means that within a group of loaves some will be heavier and some slightly lighter than the stated weight.
 There are three rules that must be met relating to the number of permitted 'underweight' loaves.

 It is also a legal requirement for checks to be carried out on the baked loaves before they are offered for sale; this is to ensure that they pass the three rules.
 With the exception of wrapped bread, a record of the checks need not be kept.
-However, it is a good idea to do so to show that your baking process is being controlled in order to produce bread of the required weight.
+However, it is a good idea to do so because it will show that your baking process is being controlled in order to produce bread of the required weight.

 Who is a small baker?

 One who does not have a fully automatic baking plant and who sells the majority of their production from their own premises or vehicles.Back to top

 Which loaves are controlled?